OntimizeWeb/ontimize-web-ngx-tree/README.md

 ### Import in an application module

-Include the library chart module into your app in the module where you want to use it.
+Include the library tree module into your app in the module where you want to use it.

 ```bash
 ...